rzzzwilson/Random-Stuff/Tutorials/python/self/self.rst

 Note the **self** variables above.
 They appear in the parameter list to the **__init__()** and **print()** methods of the class *Test*.

-When the above code is compiled there are *no existing instances* of class Test.
 If we then execute this code:

 ::